Photography Ideas For Your Inspiration

-There’s no reason for you not to try it with people as well, but just bear in mind that the process will for sure be a little bit more complicated simply because of the weight of your subject.
+There’s no reason for you not to attempt this technique with people as well, but just bear in mind that the process will for sure be a little bit more complicated simply because of the weight of your subject.

 It’s easy to hang a product on some sort of a string and it’s even easier to delete the visible part of the string in post.

-Also pay attention to the background behind the seating stool you’re using, make sure it’s something not too busy and complicated.
-In other words, try to use a backdrop that will be easy for you to erase in Photoshop afterwards.
+Also, pay attention to the background behind the seating stool you’re using, make sure it’s something not too busy and complicated.
+In other words, try to use a backdrop that will be easy for you to erase or color in Photoshop afterwards.

 12. Experiment with slow shutter speeds to create motion blur